-A sign is attached to the outside of the sliding door, saying ‘STORE’, and this is exactly what the compartment looks like: garbage and dust litter the floor, and nails and screws stick out of the walls, which are mended in several places with an assortment of available pieces of laminated wood and metal.
+A sign with the text ‘STORE’ is attached to the outside of the sliding door, and this is exactly what the compartment looks like: garbage and dust litter the floor, and nails and screws stick out of the walls, which are mended in several places with an assortment of available pieces of laminated wood and metal.
 Naturally, the fans don’t work, but luckily it is winter season, so we shall not need them.

 When I close the sliding door, I discover something written on the wall behind it: “Unfit for passengers.
 7/11-97” (two days prior to our departure).

 A few moments later, somebody pounds on the door, and a uniformed man enters.